Michael-Newcombe/Visual-Aid-Mobile-App-Describe-My-Location-/README.md

 **The App**

-The app is, developed using the Python web framework Flask, the CSS for the app is developed using SASS and, the client-side interactivity is, developed using vanilla JavaScript.
+The app is, developed using the Python web framework Flask, the CSS for the app is developed using Sass and, the client-side interactivity is, developed using vanilla JavaScript.
 Furthermore, the application also uses a MySQL database which is, used for storing user feedback.

 **Image Captioning**